aiman-al-masoud/deixiscript/README.md

 - when adding new props (treated as defaults) to a concept you have to add them to all existing instances of the concept.

+- match() may have to take care of derivation clauses.

 ## Limitations

 - no context sentitivity